-You will develop your understanding of Pure Mathematics, Applied Mathematics, and Physics.
-Areas of study include number theory and graph theory (Pure Mathematics); vectors and variable acceleration (Applied Mathematics); and induction and inductors (Physics).
+We want to help you discover new passions.
+Areas of study include number theory and graph theory (Pure Mathematics); vectors and variable acceleration (Applied Mathematics); and induction and inductors (Physics)

 Core modules focus on your English language and university-level study skills.
 At the end of the programme you will feel confident in taking notes, writing essays, giving presentations, and contributing to discussions.
+Study areas include:

 Academic English Skills

 - train your language and related academic skills

 - develop the accuracy and range of your written and spoken language